On Randomized Memoryless Algorithms for the Weighted $k$-server Problem: Preliminaries and Techniques

 \subsection{A Linear Program and a choice of an Extreme Point}

-Among the set of potentials $\phi_S$ for each $S\subseteq[k]$ satisfying (\ref{eqn_phi_alg}) we wish to pick one to minimize $\alpha$.
+Among the set of potentials $\phi_S$, for each $S\subseteq[k]$, satisfying (\ref{eqn_phi_alg}), we wish to pick one to minimize $\alpha$, which is bounded from below due to (\ref{eqn_phi_adv}).
 The conditions (\ref{eqn_phi_alg}) define a polyhedron in $\mathbb{R}^{2^k}$.
 Note that the right hand side of each constraint in (\ref{eqn_phi_alg}) is constant.
 We assume that $\phi_{\emptyset}$, the potential of the empty set, is $0$.

-To simplify calculations and to facilitate an inductive approach we introduce with foresight a change of variables.
+To simplify calculations and to facilitate an inductive approach, we introduce, with foresight, a change of variables.
 Let us replace the variables $(\phi_S)_{S\subseteq[k]}$ by the variables $(\varphi_S)_{S\subseteq[k]}$ such that $\phi_S=-(\sum_{j=1}^kp_j\beta_j)\varphi_S$.
-With this substitution we have the following optimization problem.
+With this substitution, we have the following optimization problem.

-For every $S$ and $i\in S$:
+For every $S$ and $i\in S$,

-For every $S$ and $i\notin S$
+For every $S$ and $i\notin S$,

-Note that the objective value of this problem does not change when all the $p_j$'s are scaled by a positive constant, and the feasible space gets merely scaled by the inverse of that constant.
-Henceforward, for the convenience of discussion, we will relax the condition $\sum_{j=1}^kp_j=1$.
-We will assume that $p_1,\ldots,p_k$ are some numbers chosen by the algorithm, as functions of $\beta_1,\ldots,\beta_k$, and that the algorithm moves the $i^{\text{ {th}}}$ server with probability $p_i/(\sum_{j=1}^kp_j)$.
+Note that the objective value of this problem does not change when all the $p_j$'s are scaled by a positive constant, and the feasible space merely gets scaled by the inverse of that constant.
+Henceforth, for convenience, we will ignore the fact that $p_1,\ldots,p_k$ sum to $1$.
+We may think of $p_1,\ldots,p_k$ as the relative frequencies of moving the respective servers, and therefore, the algorithm moves the $i^{\text{ {th}}}$ server with probability $p_i/(\sum_{j=1}^kp_j)$.

 Our task is to establish the existence of one feasible point of the linear program given by (\ref{eqn_varphi_adv}), (\ref{eqn_varphi_alg}), (\ref{eqn_varphi_0}) with the required bound on the competitive ratio.
 Recall that linear programming theory says the optimum must be attained at an extreme point.
 We guess a subset of $2^k$ linearly independent constraints among (\ref{eqn_varphi_alg}) which will be satisfied with equality.
 This forms the implicit description of the potentials.
 Assume without loss of generality, that $p_1\geq\cdots\geq p_k$.
-Let $\varphi_S=\varphi_S(p)$ for all $S$ be the solution of the following linear system of equations.
+Let $\varphi_S=\varphi_S(p)$ for all $S$ be the solution of the following linear system of equations: